BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 ## Rhodochrine Jungle & The Underroot

 Enter the Beryl Ward.
 We can't really explore much of this ward itself right now.
 Head to the right to access the Beryl Bridge.
-Hidden on the bridge you'll find a *Heart Scale*, *X Speed*, and *PokéSnax*.
+Hidden on the bridge you'll find a *Heart Scale*, *X Speed*, and *PokeSnax*.

 While it is windy, at the end of the bridge you can catch **Drifloon**!
 Talk to the kid here and he will go home.